NoelDeMartin/noeldemartin.com/content/collections/posts/interoperable-serendipity.md

 Onwards!

----

-If you enjoyed this post and want to learn more about the topic, join the conversation in the [Solid Forum](https://forum.solidproject.org/t/interoperable-serendipity/4738) and the [Zero Data Chat](https://chat.0data.app/t/interoperable-serendipity/43).
+_If you enjoyed this post and want to learn more about the topic, join the conversation in the [Solid Forum](https://forum.solidproject.org/t/interoperable-serendipity/4738) and the [Zero Data Chat](https://chat.0data.app/t/interoperable-serendipity/43)._